-Megamer Single-Stranded DNA Fragments are sequence-verified, single-stranded DNA strands of length 201–2000 bases.
-They can be used in applications such as homology-directed repair of CRISPR-mediated genome editing, in vitro transcription, and more.
+High-fidelity single-stranded DNA (ssDNA) fragments designed for your homology-directed repair (HDR) of CRISPR-mediated genome editing, in vitro transcription, and more.

 Includes your ssDNA fragment of interest, without the complementary strand, delivered dry.
 Fragments are normalized to 3 µg final yield.

-Megamer ssDNA Fragments are single-stranded genomic blocks for applications such as homology-directed repair of CRISPR-mediated genome editing, in vitro transcription, and more.
-Megamer fragments are 201–2000 bases in length and are generated from with clonally purified DNA, which offers the greatest purity available.
+Megamer ssDNA Fragments are single-stranded genomic blocks for research applications such as homology-directed repair of CRISPR-mediated genome editing, in vitro transcription, and more.
+Megamer fragments are 201–2000 bases in length and are generated from clonally derived DNA.
 Megamer ssDNA Fragments are sequence-verified via next generation sequencing and are typically shipped within 20 business days*.
 They are composed of A, T, G, and C nucleotides only.
-Sequence information is always secure and confidential at IDT.
-Non-disclosure agreements are available through IDT legal services upon request.

-* The time required to manufacture a Megamer ssDNA Fragment is dependent on many factors and, in a few cases, may exceed the estimated delivery time.
+* The time required to manufacture a Megamer ssDNA Fragment is dependent on many factors and may exceed the estimated delivery time.

-For more information about the IGSC and the Harmonized Screening Protocol, please visit their website.
+For more information about the IGSC and the Harmonized Screening Protocol, please visit the website at www.genesynthesisconsortium.org.